Assistant Professor, Computer Science

 HCIL research lablet: the Makeability Lab.
 Research in the Makeability Lab is funded, in part,

-by a Google Faculty Research Award, a 3M Faculty Award, and by Nokia, the NSF, and the
+by a Google Faculty Research Award, a 3M Faculty Award, Nokia, the NSF, and the

 Department of Defense's Clinical and Rehabilitative Medicine Research Program.